thelfer/tfel/docs/web/tensors.md

 - the space dimension (\(1\), \(2\), and \(3\))
 - the numeric type used (automatically deduced)

-This functions takes the \(9\) non zero coefficients as arguments, as
+This functions takes the \(9\) coefficients as arguments, as follows:
-follows:

 ~~~~{.cpp}
 const auto l1 = makeBarlatLinearTransformationType<3>(c_12,c_21,c_13,c_31,